-The reason why plants were built in places like China and Mexico is not only because of low cost labor.
+The reason why plants were built in places like China and Mexico is not only because of low-cost labor.
 That was cherry on top.
-Companies offshore or nearshore their operations to other countries because of low tax rates and much lower overhead costs, such as electricity, water, rent or property taxes, and other expenses.
-When they choose to outsource with an offshore vendor, the costs are even much lower, and this attracts American companies - whether big or small enterprises - to offshore outsourcing.
+Companies offshore or nearshore their operations to other countries because of low tax rates.
+Another reason is to cut down overhead costs, such as electricity, water, rent or property taxes, and other expenses.
+When they choose to outsource with an offshore vendor, the costs are even much lower, and this attracts American companies – whether big or small enterprises – to offshore outsourcing.

 Low-cost labor, however, in outsourcing does not translate to exploitation or slavery.
 Deciding one’s salary is cheap based on your country’s standards incorrectly assumes that the offshore employee will be spending the same amount each month as onshore staff.
 This ignores the disparity in the costs of living for different countries.
 A paltry $600 per month may not be enough to provide for a family of four in the United States, but it’s more than enough to support a family of six in the Philippines.

-Here's another reason you may not have thought about.
+Here’s another reason you may not have thought about.
 Globalization happened and the talent pool just went international.
-Advanced technology has made it possible for remote workers in other countries to be employed by American companies.
+Advanced technology has made it possible for American companies to hire remote workers in other countries.
 Businesses have the right to choose the people whom they believe are highly qualified and competent, and also cost-efficient to employ in the long run.
-Again, this does not mean they're paying them "peanuts."
+Again, this does not mean they’re paying them “peanuts.”

 3. Foreign-born workers were able to steal jobs from American employees because of outsourcing.